-The movie shows this system of satellites over a two hour period.
+A movie of these observations is also available.
+The movie shows an animation of this system of satellites over a two hour period.
 You can easily see the impact of fluctuating seeing conditions on the image quality.
-Under good seeing, both small satellites Puck and Portia becomes clearly visible when they move along their orbital path, while the images start to blur when the seeing conditions degrade.Credit:
+Under good seeing, both small satellites Puck and Portia becomes clearly visible when they move along their orbital path, while the images start to blur when the seeing conditions degrade.Crédito:

 ESO/C. Dumas, B. Sicardy, and J.-E. Arlot